 By putting your customer testimonials in a video, you get higher engagement from visitors, thereby making your efforts more effective in the long run.

-Customer testimonial videos feature the experiences of your customers, helping them establish an emotional connection to the viewer.
+Customer testimonial videos feature your customers’ experiences, helping them establish an emotional connection to the viewer.

-Being able to put a human face to a story, especially one that focuses on the ways your products or services have helped the person in the video, is a powerful tool for marketing your business.
+Putting a human face to a story, especially one that focuses on how your products or services have helped the person in the video, is a powerful tool for marketing your business.